qq44642754a/Yolov5_ros/README.md

 ### Requirements
 - **Intel RealSense D435 Camera Setup**: Follow the [Sensorland](https://github.com/IcebergASV/Sensorland) README.md file to complete the installation.
 ### Usage
 1. Open a terminal and launch the ```roslaunch realsense2_camera rs_camera.launch```.
-The objectdetect_yolov5ros_pkg subscribes to the /camera/color/image_raw publisher for live camera feed used for object detection.
+The objectdetect_yolov5ros_pkg subscribes to the **/camera/color/image_raw** topic for live camera feed used for object detection.
 2. Open a new terminal and launch the ```roslaunch yolov5_ros yolo_v5.launch ```

 ## Run in Gazebo Simulation
 ### Requirements
 - **Gazebo**
 ### Usage
 1. Open a terminal and launch gazebo.
-The objectdetect_yolov5ros_pkg subscribes to the /webcam/image_raw publisher for live camera feed in Gazebo Simulation used for object detection.
+The objectdetect_yolov5ros_pkg subscribes to the **/webcam/image_raw** topic for live camera feed in Gazebo Simulation used for object detection.
 2. Open a new terminal and launch the ```roslaunch yolov5_ros sim_yolo_v5.launch ```

 ## Node Parameters